liv002/spillmaker-2023/tutorial-english.md

 ```

 ## Laser: Step 2
-Now we add the laser as a projectile that from our space ship.
+Now we add the laser as a projectile comming from our space ship.
 In the
 ``||sprites:Sprites||`` menu, find ``||variables:set projectile to projectile from mySprite||``
 and add this to the ``||controller:on A button pressed||`` block.